gayatrirajgor/SEI-project-2/README.md

 <a name="characters"></a>
 ### All Characters
-To display all of the show's characters, we used an axios request from the API within a `useEffect` and modified the hook's state.
-We then used a map function on the array of characters to display them on the website, and they were styled as cards with Bulma.
+To display all of the show's characters, I used an Axios request from the API within a `useEffect` and modified the hook's state.
+I then used a map function on the array of characters to display them on the website, and they were styled as cards with Bulma.
 The cards were then wrapped in a link, allowing the user to click on the card to learn more about the particular characters and episodes.

 ```js
 useEffect(()=> {